PostgREST/postgrest/docs/references/api/resource_embedding.rst

 One-to-one relationships are detected in two ways.

-- When the foreign key is a primary key as specified in the :ref:`DB structure example <erd_film>`.
+- When the foreign key is a primary key as specified in the :ref:`sample film database <erd_film>`.
 - When the foreign key has a unique constraint.

   .. code-block:: postgresql